 Patients who are missing a single tooth or multiple teeth are at risk for several oral health complications, such as bone loss and infection.
 It can be difficult to eat and speak.
 Many patients report lowered self-confidence.

-Dr. Larson and Dr. Park at California Oral Surgery & Dental Implant Center are expert oral and maxillofacial surgeons who practice the full scope of oral and maxillofacial surgery at their practice in Garden Grove, CA, including dental implants and full-arch restoration.
+Drs.
+Larson, Park, Arcan, and Miller at California Oral Surgery & Dental Implant Center are expert oral and maxillofacial surgeons who practice the full scope of oral and maxillofacial surgery at their practice in Huntington Beach, CA, including dental implants and full-arch restoration.
 However, dental implants may not be the right tooth replacement solution for every patient.
 Learn more about your options for tooth replacement below.